bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 <p align="center" width="100%">
 <img src="./images/image019.png?raw=true"
   style="width:50%"
-  title="jQuery 3 versions from Google's Hosted Libraries" alt="jQuery 3 versions from Google's Hosted Libraries." />
+  title="jQuery 3 versions from Google&apos;s Hosted Libraries"
+  alt="jQuery 3 versions from Google&apos;s Hosted Libraries." />
 </p>

 <p>We can go to this link <a href="https://developers.google.com/speed/libraries/#libraries">
 here</a>, to jQuery, and you can see that jQuery has three different versions, three flavors of jQuery that include different features.
-The version 1X snippet is the oldest version of jQuery and it's loading 1.12.4.
-This is really the 12th major version of version one, essentially, and then we've got version 2.2.4, which is the second major version, and that version they did a number of things to remove support for IE6, and finally, version 3.7.1 which is the current version of jQuery.</p>
+The version 1X snippet is the oldest version of jQuery and it&apos;s loading 1.12.4.
+This is really the 12th major version of version one, essentially, and then we&apos;ve got version 2.2.4, which is the second major version, and that version they did a number of things to remove support for IE6, and finally, version 3.7.1 which is the current version of jQuery.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->